adityashibu/blockChain/Basic Solidity/README.md

   **To make a variable viewable, add the `public` keyword**

 - Example syntax for a function that returns a value

   ```solidity
   function name(type1 parameter) functionType returns(type) {

   }
   ```

+- Types of functions that don't require a transaction to occur
+  - view
+  - pure

 ### Types of visibilities in Solidity